Harpur Hill Quarry: History

 The site near Harpur Hill, south of Buxton, was worked as a limestone quarry.
 Small-scale lime burning had taken place near Harpur Hill since at least the 1600s, initially around Grin Low near Poole's Cavern to the north, using lime kilns to produce quicklime by calcinating the limestone (mainly Bee Low Limestones) quarried nearby (that is, heating calcium carbonate to produce calcium oxide).
 A site beside the quarry was used for large-scale lime production from around 1835 to around 1952, using larger shaft kilns and then a multi-chambered Hoffmann kiln, operated by Buxton Lime Firms Ltd (later Brunner Mond from 1918, and then ICI from 1926).
 The Hoffmann lime kiln was demolished in 1980 to create space for an industrial estate.
 Large volumes of solid waste from the lime burning were dumped in tips nearby, creating spoil heaps contaminated with traces of quicklime and with ash from the coal used in the process.
 Water percolating through the waste leaches calcium hydroxide and becomes alkaline.

-The site was taken over by the Royal Air Force (RAF) in 1938 for use as a depot for the storage of chemical weapons.
+The site was taken over by the Royal Air Force (RAF) in 1938 for use as a depot (RAF Harpur Hill) for the storage of chemical weapons.
 Poor weather delayed construction and the depot did not become operational until 1940.

 During the Second World War it was the largest chemical weapons storage depot in the country, covering some 500 acres.

 After the war the site was occupied by an RAF unexploded ordnance disposal unit, known as an X station, and used for storage and disarmament of captured German chemical weapons and V-rocket warheads.
-The RAF disposed of chemical weapons, including mustard gas and phosgene, by burning it with bleach on the surrounding hills.
+The RAF disposed of chemical weapons, including mustard gas and phosgene, by burning the substances with bleach on the surrounding hills.
 This proved unsustainable, as large quantities of smoke were produced and the destruction was incomplete.
 Some mustard gas escaped as a vapour and much of the nearby vegetation was killed.
 The site also housed an RAF Mountain Rescue team who attended air crashes across Derbyshire.
 The RAF depot closed down in 1960.